mitre/saf/README.md

 ```
-normalize:zap              Run an instance of Heimdall Lite to visualize
+convert:zap              Run an instance of Heimdall Lite to visualize
                            your data

   OPTIONS